UdaraAlwis/AzureLearnJourney/README.md

 - Public Previews – available for all.

-Azure Portal Preview features: https://preview.portal.azure.com/ improvements on performance, navigation and accessibility features of the Portal.
+Azure Portal Preview features: https://preview.portal.azure.com/

+Improvements on performance, navigation and accessibility features of the Portal.

 ### Azure Updates page

 https://azure.microsoft.com/en-gb/updates/

 Gives you latest updates on Azure products and services.

 ### General Availability (GA)

 The finalized release after development and testing of a feature.

-(WIP)
+---

+That's all the notes, good luck with the AZ-900 exam! ^_^

+-Udara Alwis